max-acc/arduino-game-console/libraries/README.md

 the RGB color versions used the Adafruit libraries
+the single color versions used the LedControl libraries